Florian Henckel von Donnersmarck: Influence

 In a 2010 interview with The Guardian, director Howard Davies named Donnersmarck as the artist he most admired.

 René Pollesch wrote a play, L'Affaire Martin!, which poked fun at von Donnersmarck.
 According to Pollesch, the director's parents attended a performance and came backstage to say they liked it.

 After meeting him at the Davos World Economic Forum, Jay Nordlinger, writing for National Review, described Donnersmarck as "one of the most impressive people on the planet".

-The Europe List, a largest survey on European culture, named Donnersmarck's The Lives of Others second on a list of the best films in European culture, after Roberto Benigni's Life is Beautiful and followed by Jean-Pierre Jeunet's Amélie.
+The Europe List, a largest survey on European culture, named Donnersmarck's The Lives of Others second on a list of the best films in European culture, after Roberto Benigni's Life Is Beautiful and followed by Jean-Pierre Jeunet's Amélie.

 Kyle Smith writing for National Review ranked Donnersmarck's Never Look Away as the No. 1 Best Film of the Decade 2010–2019.

+In 2023 and 2024, Donnersmarck's daughter Lara Cosima publicly refuted claims that her family had aided the Nazis during World War II.